 What is Google Home?
-Put simply it's a smart speaker, but one that's aimed at pulling together the big G's smart home offerings, both past and present.
+Put simply it's a smart speaker, but one that's aimed at pulling together the big G's smart home and audio visual offerings, both past and present.
 Not only that, it also draws from Google's formidable experience in search to offer information when you want it, where you want it.

 As good as Echo is, we think the new kid on the block stands a good chance of silencing its reign.
 Here are five reasons we think Google Home is the product to dethrone the mighty Echo.

 Amazon's ecosystem is growing, but it's nothing like Google's just yet.
 Google has come a long way since it started as a humble search engine, and it now offers a multitude of products and services primed to work with Home.
 Many of those, unsurprisingly, live on the internet.

 This connectivity makes it easy for Home to access services you use regularly, such Calendar, Contacts, and Play Music.
 If you're an avid Android user, you're already plugged into the Google ecosystem, and Home is just another way to tap into some of Google's most-used services.
 It is, some would argue, even easier because you can use your voice to do so.